 DIVERSITY + INCLUSION

-It means having real conversations around racism and privilege as a team at work, introducing macro money resources that address the wealth gap, social justice investing, and centering marginalized communities to create real change.
+It means having real conversations around racism and privilege as a team, introducing macro money resources that address the wealth gap, social justice investing, lgbtq+ support and centering marginalized communities to create real change.

 This work is, and must be, an ongoing commitment to growth and the pursuit of a more equitable and accessible world.